-Emigration song - The Irish World
+Emigration song

 Kelan told The Irish World: “I think it’s always harder to push your own song out there but in terms of the engagement and reaction so far, and radio play as well, it’s been absolutely amazing.
 I don’t think I could have asked for any better to be honest with you.

-“The number one thing that I wanted was for people relate to the story of it, and for my own mam to like it.
+“The number one thing I wanted was for people to relate to the story of it, and for my own mam to like it.
 She cried the first time she heard it, so that was success for me.

 “I’m already looking to hop into the studio again for my next original song which is going to be the Irish jive.”

 What moved you to write such a heartfelt song?
-“It’s been happening for years, there’s no hiding that.

 “I mean people heading off to the likes of England for a better life.